Register company in Vietnam: Introduction

 - While most investment projects are generally allowed, there are some specific types of investment projects that are subjected to special considerations and require preliminary approval.
 Application dossiers for these types of projects will need approximately 2-4 months of preparation for submission.

-Step 5: Register company in Vietnam
+Step 5: Register company in Vietnam to obtain Business Registration Certificate

 - Upon successful application of the IRC, foreign investors are required to apply for the Enterprise Registration Certificate (ERC), also known as the Business Registration Certificate (BRC) with the Vietnam business registration authority.